Bobisback/BobisbackCombinedMods/README.md

 This will allow you to hit start to start the game with the mod running.

 As a side note I currently have a script that copies my BobisbackCombinedMods.dll and then renames it to plugin.dll.

+If you like this mod and wanna help feel free to donate here: paypal.me/Bobisback